lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 [Docker Compose] alone wasn’t a good fit.
 I like compose files, but one needs to provision and manage a VM to host them.
 Ansible can provision VMs, but that road comes with its own set of struggles.
-Writing good playbooks has always felt surprisingly difficult to me, and I’ve never managed to keep a server tidy over time using that approach.
+Writing good playbooks has always felt surprisingly difficult to me.
+In particular, a good playbook is supposed to handle two very different scenarios—provisioning a brand new machine, and updating a pre-existing deployment—and I have found making sure they both produce the same result particularly challenging.

 [Kubernetes] was _very_ appealing on paper.
 I have seen engineers turn compose files into [Helm charts] and be done with it.
 If I could do the same thing,